groxio-learning/otp_p2/README.md

-# LiveView June 2021 class info.
+# OTP/Elixir July 2021 class info.
 Your homework.

-## 1 Install these tools, plus Elixir, plus Phoenix.
+## 1 Install these tools, plus Elixir

 The tools you will need to install:

 - zoom
 - git (https://git-scm.com/downloads).
 - an editor that you are comfortable with.
-- a working PostgreSQL install
+- a working Elixir/OTP install

 For the development dependencies, you'll need: